praj-bellakka/tp/docs/UserGuide.md

 Examples of usage:

-1. List weight progress since the start of using FitNus: `list /weight /all`
+1. List weight progress since the start of using FitNUS `list /weight /all`
    - Sample Output:

     ![img_2.png](img_2.png)